You’ve just bought yourself a new WD Elements hard drive for your MacBook Pro. You’ve hooked it up to your MacBook ok.

-You’ll see a list.
-Your Mac’s internal drive is listed first.
-Underneath, under the heading ‘External’ is where you’ll find your WD Elements drive.
+Underneath.
+Under the heading ‘External’ is where you’ll find your WD Elements drive.

-If the list isn’t expanded in your pop up window, you can click on the small arrow to the left of the drive icon.
+If the list isn’t expanded in your pop up window, you can click on the small arrow to the left of the WD drive icon.

 Is there no small arrow?